Table of Contents

-Thiazide diuretics are first line antihypertensive agents in the US and Europe but are not in the UK or Australia due to increased diabetes mellitus type 2 risk.
-It is also important to note that the actions of angiotensin-converting enzyme inhibitors (ACEi) are enhanced with concurrent intake of thiazides.
+Thiazide diuretics are first-line antihypertensive agents in the US and Europe but are not in the UK or Australia due to increased diabetes mellitus type 2 risk.
+It is also important to note that the actions of angiotensin-converting enzyme inhibitors (ACEi) are enhanced with the concurrent intake of thiazides.

 Thiazides can be the first choice in reducing volume overload in cases of heart failure.
 If their effect is not strong enough to reduce symptoms, loop diuretics can be added.

 Thiazides inhibit calcium excretion, so they can be particularly effective in cases of idiopathic hypercalciuria.
-Their effects are especially beneficial for patients suffering from calcium oxalate stone in the urinary tract.
+Their effects are especially beneficial for patients suffering from calcium oxalate stones in the urinary tract.

 Thiazide diuretics result in the formation of hyperosmolar urine and can be used as substitutes for antidiuretic hormone in the treatment of diabetes Inspidus.